andrecrumedy/Data-Pipelines-Pocket-Reference/readme.md

 > MySQL Instance Set-up

 - Although MySQL can be installed on local machine or VM for free, it is more straightforward to utilize Amazon RDS to create an DB instance of MySQL folliwing  <a href="https://aws.amazon.com/getting-started/hands-on/create-mysql-db/" target="_blank">these instuctions.</a>
+- AWS free trial allows up to 750 usage (running databases) per month.
+I belive this is one database running constantly

+> Amazon Redshift Set-up
+- Amazon Redshift is a free trial not included in AWS Account 12 month free-tier.
+This is set-up through the console.
+Once the Redshift services is set-up.
+A Amazon cluster will need to be provisioned.
+I provisioned the lowest available setting with one node.
+The author does not provide any details on using the query editor or Redshift console.
+He defers to Amazon documentation.

 ## `Project Set-up`